health-lake/hl-extractions/extractors/Tweext/README.md

 ## How to use

-You need to create a credentials.json file with your Twitter API tokens in the same path of the script:
+Create credentials.json into the project folder:
 ```json
 {
     "consumer_key":"your_consumer_key_here",